imrafaelmerino/json-values/docs/README.md

 [![codecov](https://codecov.io/gh/imrafaelmerino/json-values/branch/master/graph/badge.svg)](https://codecov.io/gh/imrafaelmerino/json-values)

-“_Simplicity is a great virtue but it requires hard work to achieve it and education to appreciate it.
+“_Simplicity is a great virtue, but it requires hard work to achieve it and education to appreciate it.
 And to make matters worse: complexity sells better._”
 **Edsger Wybe Dijkstra**